Shōten

 Shōten (笑点) is a Japanese TV comedy program that has been continuously broadcast on Sunday evenings on Nippon TV since 15 May 1966, making it the second-longest running variety TV show in Japan.

 Format

 The show is based on the Ogiri style of rakugo, a form of traditional Japanese storytelling.
 The ogiri system sees a host put questions to a panel of fellow rakugo storytellers who must produce a funny or witty response.
-Shoten's format thus sees the host—currently Shunpūtei Shōta—pose questions to six storytellers (known as "ogiri members") seated left to right (as the audience sees them) as follows: San'yūtei Koyūza (sky-blue kimono), Shunpūtei Ichinosuke (purple kimono), San'yūtei Kōraku (pink kimono), Hayashiya Kikuo (yellow kimono), Hayashiya Taihei (orange kimono), and Katsura Miyaji (light green kimono).
+Shoten's format thus sees the host—currently Shunpūtei Shōta—pose questions to six storytellers (known as "ogiri members") seated left to right (as the audience sees them) as follows: San'yūtei Koyūza (sky-blue kimono), Shunpūtei Ichinosuke (purple kimono), San'yūtei Kōraku (pink kimono), Tatekawa Harenosuke (cream kimono), Hayashiya Taihei (orange kimono), and Katsura Miyaji (yellow green kimono).

-Rakugo performers such as Hayashiya Sanpei II, Katsura Utamaru, and San'yūtei Enraku VI were formerly part of the cast.
+Rakugo performers such as Hayashiya Sanpei II, Katsura Utamaru,Hayashiya Kikuo, and San'yūtei Enraku VI were formerly part of the cast.